marco262/my_wiki/data/dnd/subclass/phantom.md

 _9th-level Phantom feature_

 When a life ends in your presence, you're able to snatch a token from the departing soul, a sliver of its life essence that takes physical form: as a reaction when a creature you can see dies within 30 feet of you, you can open your free hand and cause a Tiny trinket to appear there, a soul trinket.
-The DM determines the trinket's form or has you roll on the [[[equipment:Trinkets]]] table to generate it.
+The DM determines the trinket's form or has you roll on the [[[general:Equipment#trinkets|Trinkets]]] table to generate it.

 You can have a maximum number of soul trinkets equal to your proficiency bonus, and you can't create one while at your maximum.